UUIDs Explained: The Math Behind 36-Character Identifiers

 With 122 random bits, the number of UUIDs you'd need to generate to have a 50% probability of at least one collision follows the birthday problem formula:

-That's 2.7 quintillion UUIDs.
-Generating 1 billion per second, you'd need 85 years just to reach a 50% collision probability.
-For practical purposes, UUIDv4 collisions don't happen โ you're more likely to be struck by a meteor while winning the lottery on the same day your data center is hit by a solar flare.
+That is 2.7 quintillion UUIDs.
+Generating 1 billion per second, you would need 85 years to reach a 50% collision probability.
+For practical application workloads, UUIDv4 collisions are not a realistic planning concern.

 UUIDv5 and v3 have a different collision model: hash collisions.
-With SHA-1 (v5), the collision resistance is 80 bits โ weaker than randomness but still astronomically unlikely for any reasonable dataset.
+With SHA-1 (v5), the collision resistance is 80 bits.
+That is weaker than UUIDv4 randomness but still enough for ordinary deterministic identifier use.

 4. UUIDs vs. Auto-Increment IDs